The 10 Best Prioritization Techniques for Agile

 What are prioritization techniques?

-Prioritization techniques are tools that help you prioritize a list of tasks or actions in very different manners.
+Prioritization techniques for agile are tools that help you prioritize a list of tasks or actions in very different manners.

 The idea behind these techniques is to increase your productivity by helping you define and manage priorities.
 Why?
 For you to stay ten steps ahead of the unpredictable events of your personal and work life.